 It’s a good idea to make sure that your hosting provider has a secondary server location.
 Ask them if they can switch your site over to this if the first server is out of action for any reason.
-You need a website that is reliable and doesn’t go down all the time.
+You need a website that is reliable, with no downtime and a high degree of availability.

 Ask whether your hosting provider monitors your site on an ongoing basis.
 You need a website that it is always available to visitors.
 Also, a good developer will quickly sort out any problems with the site; sometimes even before you know about them.

 It’s also important to ensure that the software used to run your site is regularly updated.
-This will ensure the smooth-running of your site.
+This will ensure the smooth running of your site.
 It also really significantly reduces the likelihood of any security issues.
-You need a website that’s really secure.
-Unless you are confident doing this yourself, check that your hosting provider will do this on your behalf.
+You want a website that’s really secure.
+Unless you are really confident doing this yourself, check that your hosting provider will do this on your behalf.

 Most people like to know how many visitors their site is getting each month, so ask your hosting provider whether they will provide these statistics for you.

 The final component is the website itself.
 You will probably need a web developer to build the site for you (if it is a very simple site, you might want to have a go yourself).
 You need a website that you love, and one that works for you.
 Things to consider include:

 Ask to see examples of their work – do you like their style, and can they deliver what you are looking for?
 Read comments from existing customers to see what they thought of the experience, and speak to them directly if you can.
 Speak to several different developers to see what they offer, whether they communicate well, and whether you think you will enjoy working with them.
 Check out reviews online.
 Google and FreeIndex are good places to start.